NetCal/DNCext_MPARTC/README.md

 This extension depends on the code restructuring of the DiscoDNC's v2.5 branch (version as of 2018-Aug-06).
 Please see https://github.com/NetCal/DiscoDNC/blob/v2.5/README.md for more information.

+## MPA RTC Curve Backend
+This code allows to use the curve backend implementation of the MPA RTC toolbox.
+Details can be found in the following publication:
+    *Towards Unified Tool Support for Real-time Calculus & Deterministic Network Calculus
+    (Philipp Schon, Steffen Bondorf),
+    In Proc. of the 29th Euromicro Conference on Real-Time Systems (ECRTS 2017), Work-in-Progress Session, 2017*